 Training example: the goal here is simple: to recover from a difficult session the day before.
 Just take a deep breath and run at an easy pace – remember, however, this is not an excuse to slacken off!
-The technique is still important: click here for more information on running technique.
+The technique is still important: click here for more information on the running technique.

 Aahh, the long run.
 The opportunity to get out on the road/trails at a comfortable pace and simply enjoy what we love most: running.
 Pay special attention to the following example because it is easy to get hurt if you overdo it!

 Training example: the long run usually takes place once a week, the day your schedule allows for a long session.
-Ideally, you will increase your long distance by 10% each week – this is a good number to avoid increasing the distance too much and possibly causing injury!
+Ideally, you will increase your long-distance by 10% each week – this is a good number to avoid increasing the distance too much and possibly causing injury!

 Can you imagine never having to use another thin, small, and dirty towel again?